What is a malocclusion?

 Class I malocclusions occur when the upper and lower jaws are in their proper position, but overcrowding or excessive spacing are causing issues.

-Some people with a mild malocclusion will not require any treatment.
-However, if your malocclusion is moderate to severe, your orthodontist may recommend braces to correct the position of your teeth and avoid potential pain, discomfort and oral complications.
+Some people with mild malocclusion will not require any treatment.
+However, if your malocclusion is moderate to severe, your orthodontist may recommend braces to correct the position of your teeth and avoid potential pain, discomfort, and oral complications.

-Use our OrthoCheck tool to find a specialist orthodontist near you to assess your malocclusion and provide specialist advice to ensure the health of your smile is in the hands of an expert.
+Use our FinderTool tool to find a specialist orthodontist near you to assess your malocclusion and provide specialist advice to ensure the health of your smile is in the hands of an expert.